E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/index.rst

    :width: 30 %
    :align: left

-This is a collection of the modules that have been created by the E-CAM community within the area of Quantum Dynamics.
+This was a collection of the modules that have been created by the E-CAM community within the area of Quantum Dynamics.
 This documentation is created using ReStructured Text and the git repository for the documentation.
 Source files can be found at
 https://gitlab.e-cam2020.eu/e-cam/E-CAM-Library which are open to contributions from E-CAM members.